ketanvishwakarma/flutter_shorts/README.md

 </div>

 # Motivation
- To explore learn about Riverpod, Riverpod app architecture, GoRouter and Feature-first project structure
+ To explore and learn about supabase

 # Current Features
 - Login with magic link